Core Creek Park: History

 The first owner of the land around Core Creek was Thomas Croasdale who bought 1000 acres of land from William Penn in 1682.
 In 1733, Croasdale's grandson was forced to sell the land due to financial problems and John Watson purchased it.

 Thomas Jenks purchased a different section of land in 1731.
 Jenks was a significant man in the Langhorne area in that time period and built many structures in the area including a fulling mill on Core Creek which was a significant place for the people of the time to go and process their sheep's wool.
 Fulling Mill Road to the north of the park is named after this.
 During the American Revolutionary War the mill was raided by British soldiers who commandeered the cloth that had been ordered by George Washington's army.

 In 1941 when Luxembourg was occupied by Nazi Germany, Charlotte, Grand Duchess of Luxembourg and Prince Felix of Bourbon-Parma, going by the pseudonym Charlotte and Felix de Clervaux, purchased 247 acres of land that had previously been owned by Watson for 22000 dollars after fleeing Luxembourg.
 They purchased 50 more acres in 1943.
 The soil around Core Creek was very fertile and was used as a private farm for the royal family.

-In 1976, a moon tree, grown from seeds taken into orbit around the moon aboard NASA's Apollo 14 mission, was planted at Core Creek.
+In April 1976, a Moon tree, grown from seeds taken into orbit around the Moon aboard NASA's Apollo 14 mission, was planted at Core Creek.